hbctraining/scRNA-seq_online/lessons/05_normalization_and_PCA.md

 ## Learning Objectives

-* Understand normalizing counts is necessary for accurate comparison between cells
+* Discuss why normalizing counts is necessary for accurate comparison between cells
-* Understand how similarity in cellular gene expression between cells can be evaluated by Principal Components Analysis (PCA)
+* Explain how similarity between cells can be evaluated by the Principal Components Analysis (PCA)

 ## Count Normalization and Principal Component Analysis